About the College

 The historic pattern of education in medical institutions has been one of apprenticeship, in-service training, and service-oriented lectures.
 Over the years, however, the strength of academic methods, organization, and presentation of instruction in allied health and nursing curricula has been effectively demonstrated.
 Thus it was determined by the founders that the educational purpose of the medical center should be served by the establishment of an academic institution offering curricula in a variety of health careers, as well as arts and sciences.

-The College offers certificate programs, two-year Associate of Science degrees, several bachelor degree options and a Master of Physician Assistant Studies.
+The College offers certificate programs, two-year Associate of Science degrees, several bachelor degree options, a Master of Physician Assistant Studies, and an Occupational Therapy Doctoral degree.